Skip to content

 View more on the venue's website

-North Shields & Wallsend Community Hubs & Libraries
+North Tyneside Community Hubs & Libraries

 The project will be shared with the many existing community groups and organisations across the Community Hubs and Libraries including art, knit and natter, tai chi, reading, writing, and pop-up choirs, and invitations will also be extended to wider community groups including local history, churches, and the Walking With refugee charity, as well as local young carers and youth groups, ensuring the project has an intergenerational element.